 Reserved optional attributes are reserved column headers for attributes that are currently used only to filter and group data.
 In the future, they will be used for additional metric calculations.

-Although these attributes are not required, if included, they must meet the following coverage requirements as described in the table that follows:
+Although these attributes are not required, if included, they must meet particular coverage requirements.

 Custom attributes are any additional attributes you want to define to use in filtering and grouping data.

-- The maximum number of total attributes allowed in the system is 65 (including the attributes mentioned above).
+- The maximum number of total attributes allowed in the system is 65.
+This includes the five required attributes.

 - All dates should be in the MM/DD/YYYY format.